Various Articles relating to Willow Run Foods

-So far, so good in that regard for Willow Run Foods, Inc., a Kirkwood-based company with roots dating to 1949 that recently reached a five-year, $375 million deal with Five Guys Burgers and Fries, increasing Willow Run's customer list to six.
-Five Guys joins a group including Wendy's, Arby's, Popeye's, Checkers and Quiznos.
+So far, so good in that regard for Willow Run Foods, Inc., a Kirkwood-based company with roots dating to 1949 with a customer list that includes Wendy's, Arby's, Popeye's.
 In fact, Willow Run has been acknowledged multiple times as Distributor of the Year by Wendy's, Arby's and Popeye's.

 "Those people talk.
 Even though they're national chains, people know each other," said Terry Wood, company president and CEO.
 "They talk, endorse us to each other— word of mouth is actually probably our best selling point."
 Citing the Distributor of the Year distinctions, he added, "Those are huge for us because they help generate new business."
 Wood, who was raised on a dairy farm near DeRuyter, joined Willow run in 1984 and was named president in '93 and CEO in '96.
 He was recently named Small Business Advocate of the Year by the Greater Binghamton Chamber of Commerce.